ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

 # IBM SDSaaS CLI reference
 {: #ic-sds-cli-reference}

-The Software defined storage as a service (SDSaaS) plug-in extends the {{site.data.keyword.cloud_notm}} command line interface (CLI) with an API wrapper for working with unified storage resources.
+The IBM Storage Ceph as a Service plug-in extends the {{site.data.keyword.cloud_notm}} command line interface (CLI) with an API wrapper for working with unified storage resources.
 {: shortdesc}